 Mathematics (Pure Math) This theoretical major is a good choice for students who are interested in pursuing graduate level mathematics.
 These students are interested in working as professors or researchers at the university level.
-Applied Mathematics Many different companies are interested in hiring applied mathema- tics graduates, including aerospace, financial companies, computer compa- nies, and other technology-based industries.
+Applied Mathematics Many different companies are interested in hiring applied mathematics graduates, including aerospace, financial companies, computer companies, and other technology-based industries.
 Students majoring in applied mathematics may also pursue graduate studies.
-Financial Actuarial Mathematics Provides students with a foundation in mathematics, economics, and fi- nance to prepare for the actuarial field.
-The program will offer students a solid, quantitatively oriented background for employment as actuaries or in fields such as economics, finance, applied mathematics and statistics.
+Financial Actuarial Mathematics There are very few actuarial programs on the west coast; UCLA's major is one of the more well-known ones taught by current and retired actuaries.
+The major provides students with a foundation in mathematics, economics, and finance to prepare for the actuarial field.
+Students graduate with this degree will have a solid, quantitatively oriented background for employment as actuaries or in fields such as economics, finance, applied mathematics and statistics.
 Mathematics of Computation Students following this major take computer related mathematics courses and three upper division Computer Science courses, which are generally reserved for CS majors only.
-They are often hired into positions for CS en- gineers, but have the flexibility to pursue other computer-related fields.
-Mathematics of Computation majors have also succeeded in pursuing grad- uate degrees in Computer Science and Applied Mathematics.
+They are often hired into positions for CS engineers, but have the flexibility to pursue other computer-related fields.
+Mathematics of Computation majors have also succeeded in pursuing graduate degrees in Computer Science and Applied Mathematics.
 Mathematics/Applied Science (Three plans available) a) Individual-Allows students to combine upper division math with upper division course from other science areas (i.e., statistics, physics, chemistry, physiology, etc.). b) History of Science-For students intending to go to professional school, law or business, while pursuing their interest in mathematics. c) Medical and Life Sciences-Prepares students for a career in the medical field while pursuing their interest in mathematics.
 Several courses overlap with the pre-med requirements.
 Mathematics for Teaching Mathematics for Teaching is a major geared toward individuals interested in teaching mathematics at the high school or middle school level.
-The pro- gram aligns with the guidelines established by the state to produce more qualified teachers.
-Mathematics/ Economics This interdepartmental major is great preparation for graduate level Eco- nomics and MBA programs.
-In addition, many business and finance com- panies find these students very desirable prospective employees.
+The program aligns with the guidelines established by the state to produce more qualified teachers.
+Mathematics/ Economics This interdepartmental major is great preparation for graduate level Economics and MBA programs.
+In addition, many business and finance companies find these students very desirable prospective employees.

-Note-This major requires departmental approval and is rarely granted because the Department already offers a wide range of majors.
+\Note-This major requires departmental approval and is rarely granted because the Department already offers a wide range of majors.